Manuscript Consultations

 Denne Michele Norris, Editor-in-Chief

-Denne Michele Norris was previously the fiction editor of Apogee Journal.
-In 2017, she acquired and edited “Eula,” the first published story in Deesha Philyaw’s award-winning collection, The Secret Lives of Church Ladies, and “An Almanac of Bones”, the first published story in Dantiel W. Moniz’s acclaimed collection, Milk Blood Heat.
-In 2018 she became the fiction editor at The Rumpus, where multiple stories she edited were awarded the PEN Robert J. Dau Prize for debut short fiction, and she worked with writers such as Alejandro Varela, Hilary Leichter, Tyrese Coleman, Zak Salih, and Jade R. Jones.
-In 2021, Denne Michele was named editor-in-chief of Electric Literature where she spearheaded Both/And, a groundbreaking series of fifteen essays written by trans and gender nonconforming writers of color, all edited by a trans woman of color.
-As Electric Literature’s editor in chief, Denne Michele is the first Black, openly trans woman to helm a major literary publication.
+Denne Michele Norris was previously the Fiction Editor of Apogee Journal.
+In 2017, she acquired and edited “Eula,” the first published story in Deesha Philyaw’s award-winning collection, The Secret Lives of Church Ladies, and “An Almanac of Bones”, the first published story in Dantiel W Moniz’s acclaimed collection, Milk Blood Heat.
+In 2018, she became the Fiction Editor at The Rumpus, where multiple stories she edited were awarded the PEN Robert J Dau Prize for debut short fiction, and she worked with writers such as Alejandro Varela, Hilary Leichter, Tyrese Coleman, Zak Salih, and Jade R Jones.
+In 2021, Denne Michele was named the Editor-in-Chief of Electric Literature, where she spearheaded Both/And, a groundbreaking series of 15 essays written by trans and gender nonconforming writers of color, all edited by a trans woman of color.
+As Electric Literature’s Editor-in-Chief, Denne Michele is the first Black, openly trans woman to helm a major literary publication.